CancerTargetLab/geomx_gnn/reproduce/crc2022/README.md

 # CRC Atlas 2022

-Follow the instructions to intall required packages and become familiar Image2Count.
+Follow the instructions to intall required packages and become familiar with Image2Count.

 Lets start by creating a directory to download images into and then download the data we used(~1.4TB):
 ```sh